Last Updated on December 28, 2022 by Dr Gustavo Assatourians DDSWATCH IN STORY MODE

 - Practice good oral hygiene: brush your teeth properly and floss regularly to remove food debris and plaque trapped between your teeth and gums.
 Additionally, you can supplement brushing with mouthwash to help prevent or reduce gingivitis.

 - Avoid smoking – Smoking is one of the most significant risk factors in developing gum disease.
 According to the Centers for Disease Control and Prevention (CDC), smoking weakens your immune system, making it harder to fight a gum infection and make it harder for your gum to heal.

 - Maintain a balanced diet: eat a healthy diet, drink plenty of water, and avoid sugary foods or drinks.

 - Visit the dentist regularly – Your dentist can detect the early signs and symptoms of gum disease.
 Therefore, you should schedule your visit to the dentist in Oxnard, Santa Paula, Ventura, or Port Hueneme at least once every six months to remove tartar and treat gingivitis before it becomes severe.

-If you have persistent pain, swollen gums, pus discharge, or pain that is worse when biting, visit Channel Island Family Dental as soon as possible; this way, you can avoid serious complications.
+If you have persistent pain, swollen gums, pus discharge, or pain that is worse when biting, visit Channel Islands Family Dental as soon as possible; this way, you can avoid serious complications.